 • Comprehensive Dashboard: Engineers can use K8s to design, deploy, and monitor their models in production thanks to a central dashboard with multi-user isolation.

-• Multi-Model Serving: KFServing, Kubeflow’s model serving component, is designed to serve several models at once.
-With an increase in the number of queries, this strategy quickly uses up available cluster resources.
+• Multi-Model Serving: KFServing, Kubeflow’s model serving component, is designed to serve several models simultaneously.
+With an increase in the number of queries, this strategy quickly uses available cluster resources.

-• ML Libraries, Frameworks & IDEs: Kubeflow is interoperable with the data science libraries and frameworks such as Scikit-learn, TensorFlow, PyTorch, MXNet, XGBoost, etc. Users of Kubeflow v1.3+ can launch Jupyter notebook servers, RStudio, or VSCode, straight from the dashboard, with the appropriate storage allocated.
+• ML Libraries, Frameworks, & IDEs: Kubeflow is interoperable with data science libraries and frameworks such as Scikit-learn, TensorFlow, PyTorch, MXNet, XGBoost, etc. Users of Kubeflow v1.3+ can launch Jupyter notebook servers, RStudio, or VSCode straight from the dashboard, with the appropriate storage allocated.

-• Monitoring & Optimizing Tools: Tensorboard has been integrated into Kubeflow’s service which helps in visualizing your ML training process.
+• Monitoring & Optimizing Tools: Tensorboard has been integrated into Kubeflow’s service, which helps visualize your ML training process.
 In addition, Kubeflow incorporates Katib.
 It is a hyperparameter tweaking tool that runs pipelines with various hyperparameters to get the optimal ML model.

 Key Features of Airflow

-• Easy to Use: An Airflow Data Pipeline can be readily set up by anybody familiar with the Python programming language.
-Users can develop ML models, manage infrastructure, and send data with no restrictions on pipeline scope.
+• Easy to Use: An Airflow data pipeline can be readily set up by anybody familiar with Python.
+Users can develop ML models, manage infrastructure, and send data without restrictions on pipeline scope.

 • Robust Pipelines: Airflow pipelines are simple to implement.
 Its core is the advanced Jinja template engine, which allows you to parameterize your scripts.
-Furthermore, owing to the advanced scheduling semantics, users can run pipelines at regular intervals.
+Furthermore, users can run pipelines regularly due to the advanced scheduling semantics.

-• Extensive Integrations: Airflow offers a big pool of operators ready to operate on the Google Cloud Platform, Amazon Web Services, and a variety of other third-party platforms.
-As a consequence, integrating it into current infrastructure and scaling up to next-generation technologies is clear and simple.
+• Extensive Integrations: Airflow offers a big pool of operators ready to operate on the Google Cloud Platform, Amazon Web Services, and various other third-party platforms.
+Consequently, integrating it into current infrastructure and scaling up to next-generation technologies is clear and simple.

 Kubeflow vs Airflow: Key Differentiators